vadikom/smartmenus/README.md

 ## Bugs and issues

 For bugs and issues only please.
-For support requests please use the [Community forums](http://www.smartmenus.org/forums/) or contact us directly via our [Premium support](http://www.smartmenus.org/support/premium-support/).
+For support this  requests please use the link [Community forums](http://www.smartmenus.org/forums/) or contact us directly via our [Premium support](http://www.smartmenus.org/support/premium-support/).

 <https://github.com/vadikom/smartmenus/issues>